Agathe Laisné: Professional career

 Laisné turned professional in October 2021.
 She earned her card for the 2022 LPGA Tour through qualifying school.
 In her rookie season, she made 3 cuts in 18 starts with a best finish of T16 at the Palos Verdes Championship.
-She also made her fist cut in a major, at the 2022 Evian Championship.
+She also made her first cut in a major, at the 2022 Evian Championship.

 Relegated to the Epson Tour for 2023, Laisné won the Florida's Natural Charity Classic, the first event of the season.
 She shot a bogey-free 66 to come from six shots back to join a playoff with Jillian Hollis and Kiira Riihijärvi, and won with a birdie on the first playoff hole.

+Laisné earned her card for the 2025 Ladies European Tour at Q-School where she tied for 19th.